-Socks seems to be the hardest thing to hang onto with children!
+Socks seem to be the hardest thing to hang onto with children!
 They get lost so easily or are eaten by the monster that lives in the dryer.
-Beyond hanging on to their little socks, finding the best fit, most comfortable, slip proof socks that stay on for our little ones is also a problem.
+Beyond hanging on to their little socks, finding the best fit, most comfortable, slip-proof socks that stay on for our little ones is also a problem.
 We want the best for our babies and toddlers without having to spend a fortune.
 Keep reading for the 7 best baby socks that stay on.
 We’ve done the research for you to make your sock search easier.

 Best Baby Socks That Stay On